Loading...

 Include Healthy Fats

-Be aware of the portion sizes of all ingredients to avoid consuming too many carbohydrates at once.
+Be mindful of portion sizes, especially for ingredients like fruits or starchy vegetables, to prevent consuming too many carbohydrates at once.

 Stay Hydrated